imanuelr/sch3lp.github.io/_posts/life-balance-scale.md

 ## How did you decide on your values?
 Added first things that came to mind, that I might not spend enough time on, or that I know for a fact I spend time on.

+## Adding _Work_ to the scale

+## Orientation
+Values in columns (me) vs. values in rows (my mom).

+Columns: "infinite height", because I don't know how high some values might become.
+Rows: "no infinite height", because it sooner gets limited by available wall space.